mehta-lab/waveorder/docs/recOrder_Installation.md

-recOrder is tested on MicroManager 2.0-gamma (11/13/2020).
-You can find this version under the MicroManager nightly builds https://micro-manager.org/Micro-Manager_Nightly_Builds .
+recOrder is tested on MicroManager 2.0-gamma (11/13/2020) and beyond.
+You can find this version as well as newer versions under the MicroManager nightly builds https://micro-manager.org/Micro-Manager_Nightly_Builds .